Harmon758/Project-Euler/457 - A Polynomial Modulo the Square of a Prime/README.md

 [Problem 457](https://projecteuler.net/problem=457):
-A polynomial modulo the square of a prime
+A Polynomial Modulo the Square of a Prime
 =========================================

 Let $f(n) = n^2 - 3n - 1$.